wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## What I'm doing

-I do random things every day.
+I do random things every day, mostly on the computer, with a focus on things that last longer.

 ### Math